OTTAWA PROFESSIONAL PHOTOGRAPHERS COURSE/ ARTICLE- “WIDE ANGLE LENSES”

 ARTICLE: “WIDE ANGLE LENSES”

-When using a 35mm camera, the term wide angle lens usually classifies itself in the “range of lenses” that are lower in number than the standard 50mm lens, such as a 35, 28, 24 and 20mm wide angle lens.
-(There are “wider angle” lenses than 20mm for the discriminating professional or advanced amateur).
+When using a 35mm camera/digital equivalent, the term wide angle lens usually classifies itself in the “range of lenses” that are lower in number than the standard 50mm lens, such as a 35, 28, 24 and 20mm wide angle lens.
+(There are “wider angle” lenses than 20mm for the discriminating professional or advanced amateur as well should your application require one).
 Depending upon the photography you elect to produce and the effects you wish to achieve, will dictate to you and possibly your client which lens you should consider purchasing.
 Visit your local camera store or on line outlets, and review a brochure on lenses from any photographic manufacturer.
 Inside, you will find examples of imagery made with a variety of lenses which will aid you in determining the proper focal length that fulfills your needs.

 WITH GOOD WISHES,